Amir4g/CLVOS23/README.md

-# CLVOS23: A benchmark dataset for addressing Continual Learning in VOS and evaluating VOS models on long videos.
+## CLVOS23: A benchmark dataset for addressing Continual Learning in Video Object Segmentation (VOS) and evaluating VOS models on long videos.

 **[📄[Arxiv]](https://arxiv.org/abs/2302.01872)**